When Stereotypes GTG: The Impact of Predictive Text Suggestions on Gender Bias in Human-AI Co-Writing: Results

 \paragraph{At the \ttoken Level}

 Here we focus on \token-level reliance on suggestions in gendered conditions (\autoref{tbl:gender}).
-We find \participants' overall reliance on model suggestions is not affected by the gender condition (H2; $t(6734)=-0.979$, $\p\approx0.5407$).
-However, when we only consider the story \tokens that specify the president character's gender, we see a lower rate of overrides or edits in the \man president conditions (H2a; $t(203)=5.269$, $\p<0.0001$).
-Similarly, when we consider only model suggestions that would specify the president character's gender, we see a significantly higher rejection rate for \tokens that would make the president \woman (H2b; $t(836)=6.362$, $\p<0.0001$).
-These results support H2a-b as participants accept more model suggestions of \man presidents than \woman presidents.
+We find participants' overall reliance on model suggestions is not affected by the which gender is suggested (H2; $t(6734)=-0.979$, $\p\approx0.5407$, $d=-0.024$).
+However, when we only consider the story \tokens that specify the president character's gender, we see a lower rate of overrides or edits in the \man president settings (H2a; $t(203)=5.269$, $\p<0.0001$, $d=0.742$).
+Similarly, when we consider only model suggestions that would specify the president character's gender, we see a significantly higher rejection rate for \tokens that describe the president as \woman (H2b; $t(836)=6.362$, $\p<0.0001$, $d=0.442$).
+These results support H2a-b as participants are more likely to accept model suggestions of \man presidents than \woman presidents.